 Digitally designed and fabricated ceramics products.

 Founded in 2018, Coded Clay is a Pittsburgh-based studio that blends tradition and innovation to create unique ceramic products and works of art.
-Our approach allows for the exploration of surface textures and forms that cannot be made using traditional fabrication processes.

 After two years of designing and countless rounds of prototyping, we have perfected the fabrication technique, scaled up production, and are ready to share our work with the world.
 Our products are divided into a series of collections that explore different aspects of the Coded Clay approach.
 Our first collection, Strata, focuses on the unique surface textures that can be created using this new fabrication technique (3D printing).